Asbestos Board Removal

 - Thick paste, for instance, a wallpaper paste

 - Water bucket and cloth

 - A wetting agent and a sprayer (for instance a garden type)

 - Personal protective equipment (PPE): disposable hooded overalls, laceless boots

 - Start off checking the condition of asbestos insulation board – if the condition of it is good enough, and there is no risk of damaging it, you may proceed – all the instructions you may find in the guidance sheet provided by the Health and Safety Executive

 - If there is a possibility that AIB may get damaged or already is, please, contact licensed contractor (certified by HSE).

-What is the most common use of asbestos insulation board?
 Thanks to asbestos fireproof qualities, asbestos insulation board was mainly used as fireproofing material, for example in fireproofing panels used in fire doors.
-Apart from that, one could find asbestos in: ceiling tiles, partition walls, soffits, or lift shaft liners, among others.
+Apart from that, one could find asbestos in ceiling tiles, partition walls, soffits, or lift shaft liners, among others.

-May I carry asbestos insulation board removal myself?
 Yes, but this depends on a type of asbestos and one’s ability to differentiate between these two: loosely bound and firmly bound.
 The first one is also highly friable, which means that it is more likely to be disturbed, and thus become extremely dangerous once being inhaled.
-The second one is non-friable, and therefore is less likely to be crushed and release fibres into the air.
+The second one is non-friable and therefore is less likely to be crushed and release fibres into the air.
 Dealing with asbestos removal by yourself it thus possible, but not recommended, but if you decide to do it, we strongly advise you to remember about disposable protective equipment, and if in doubt, always consult professionals.
-In case of presence of friable, i.e. firmly bound asbestos, you should contact a licensed contractor certified by HSE, since such a task ought to be conducted by an experience professional who can provide you with effective and safe asbestos removal services.
+In case of presence of friable, i.e. firmly bound asbestos, you should contact a licensed contractor certified by HSE since such a task ought to be conducted by an experienced professional who can provide you with effective and safe asbestos removal services.